 How are property online valuations worked out?

 What factors affect the value of a property?

 Wondering how much your property is worth but don’t want to go through expensive surveyors or estate agents to find out?

 Quickly check the estimated market value of your home by entering your postcode into the house valuation calculator..

 You can also use the assessment tool for more than just one property to compile a house price comparison report.

-How will mortgage or finance companies work out my house valuation when I’m raising money for it?
+How do mortgage or finance companies work out my home's value when raising finance?